-A UC Short-Term Loan may be available to help with tuition or related eductional costs.
-Applications are available by applying in person at the One Stop Student Services Center.
+A UC Short-Term Loan may be available to help with tuition or related educational costs.
 Under this program a maximum of $2,000 may be borrowed for no more than 90 days.
 No interest is charged during this 90-day period but there is a $50 processing fee.

 The University contracts with ECSI to service all loans so students should expect a bill/notice from ECSI within 30 days of the loan posting.
 Payment should be made, by the due date, to ECSI following the instructions in the notice.

 Be advised, that if a loan is not paid back within 90 days, a penalty charge of 3/4% per month will be assessed (9% per year), and service blocks will be placed on the students account preventing registration and the receipt of transcripts, grades and diplomas.

 Students applying for a short-term loan must complete this application and submit it, along with a copy of their valid driver’s license, via an encrypted email to firstname.lastname@example.org.

 - You must be a minimum of eighteen (18) years of age.

 - You must be enrolled and matriculated in a degree-granting program carrying not less than six (6) credit hours during the term the loan is requested.

 - You cannot have any past due accounts owed the University.